 As far as using the masks for spot treatments- The best way to use them for that purpose is to first apply the quick stick, then dab a little bit of clay over top (the clay will bond to the quick stick application).
 The Quick Stick doesn’t need the masks to boost its spot treatment “powers”.
 It could actually interfere with its ability to work if the clay absorbs all the quick stick and pulls it away from the skin.
 The quick stick + clay combo works really well for some people.
 Others find the quick stick on its own works much better.

 Phew – this is turning into a novel so I’ll wrap it up here.

 I hope I was able to help!
 Please let me know if there’s anything else I can help with.

 P.s.
-To anyone else reading this….
-If you’re experiencing breakouts after using a facial mask the first thing to do is check that there are no pore-clogging ingredients included in the formula.
-This also includes checking for ingredients that can cause irritation (as irritation leads to inflammation which results in there being less room in our pores for debris to exit from).
+To anyone else reading this… If you’re experiencing breakouts after using a facial mask, check that there are no pore-clogging ingredients included in the formula.
+Also, check for ingredients that can cause irritation.
+Irritation leads to inflammation which results in there being less room in our pores for debris to exit from.
 Since there’s a lot of ingredients in cosmetics that can cause this reaction, a good place to start is to compare the ingredient list on the mask you’ve been using with the information in this handy flowchart.